JM1/ansible-collection-jm1-cloudy/roles/sudoers/README.md

 This role helps with managing [sudo][archlinux-wiki-sudo] from Ansible variables.
 For example, it allows to edit `/etc/sudoers` and files in `/etc/sudoers.d/`.
 Role variable `sudoers_config` defines a list of tasks which will be run by this role.
-Each task calls an Ansible module similar to tasks in roles or playbooks except that [task keywords such as `name`, `notify` and `when`][playbooks-keywords] are ignored.
+Each task calls an Ansible module similar to tasks in roles or playbooks except that only few [keywords][ playbooks-keywords] such as `register` and `when` are supported.
 For example, to ensure that the Ansible user can gain full root privileges with `sudo`, define variable `sudoers_config` in [`group_vars` or `host_vars`][ansible-inventory] as such: